 Amanda Gilvin’s research focuses on museology, textiles, and artistic pedagogies in West Africa.
-Her book manuscript includes an analysis of the Republic of Niger’s unique national museum, the Musée National Boubou Hama du Niger.
+Her book manuscript, Mining Beauty: Art and Development in Niger, includes an analysis of the Republic of Niger’s unique national museum, the Musée National Boubou Hama du Niger.

 Collaborative Futures: Critical Reflections on Publicly Active Graduate Education.
 Co-edited with Georgia M. Roberts and Craig Martin.
 (The Graduate School Press of Syracuse University, 2012).